Approved by the Academic Council: August 19, 2014

 - The student must have progressed through the program with no conditions, concerns, or course failures.

 - The student must complete the “Acknowledgement of Risk” form and a “Higher-Risk” Off Campus Activity Safety Policy (OCASP) online submission.
-Completion of the pre-departure orientation, part of the on-line OCASP process, is strongly recommended.
+Completion of the pre-departure orientation, part of the on-line OCASP process, is mandatory.

 - There must be favourable consensus from both the respective academic and clinical faculty that the student demonstrates professional behaviour in both academic and clinical situations (e.g., independence, maturity).